All new items will be listed first in each section and preceded by three asterisks (***).

 ONGOING CHURCH HAPPENINGS

 Did you know that you can rent the Parish Hall or a smaller space for a celebration, group meeting or other event??
-Contact Monroe Heyman for more details.
+Contact Monroe Heyman at 617 796-8613 or MHeym02130@aol.com for more details.

-Yoga will resume September 3rd.
-Margaret will return with co-teacher Debby Allen.
-Join us on Monday for Evening Yoga (6:45 – 8:15 pm) for 90 minutes of stretching, flexing and core strengthening (suggested donation: $15).
+Join us throughout the year for Monday for Evening Yoga (6:45 – 8:15 pm) for 90 minutes of stretching, flexing and core strengthening (suggested donation: $15).
+For you early birds who want to wake up your body while the earth is waking up, try the slow-flow class Thursday mornings, 7:30 to 8:15 (suggested donation: $10).
 Please try to be on time, out of respect for other attendees.
 Some mats and props will be available to borrow.
 Bring a friend!
-For any questions about yoga, contact Margaret.
+For any questions about yoga, contact Margaret through the church office.
 All donations go to the work of First Church in our community.

 When submitting items for the weekly newsletter, please limit them to 250 words or less.
 If you have a special event that may need more space, please check in with Julia (Firstchjp@aol.com) for special parameters.
 If you would like your announcement included in the weekly newsletter, please send them in by Wednesday evening at 8 pm.
 Announcements will run for no longer than 3 weeks, unless there are specific date parameters.
 You may resubmit your item after it has run for the allotted time.